When Is The Best Time of Day To Take Vitamins For Kids?

 Your child's more petite body means they metabolize vitamins, minerals, and medications differently than adults.
 Before giving your infant or toddler any supplement, consult a trusted healthcare provider.
 It's also important to be careful about taking over-the-counter products yourself, including vitamins and supplements, when you are pregnant or breastfeeding.

 When you decide on a time for your baby's vitamins, give your little one a full glass of water and supplements.
 Hydration helps the body absorb these nutrients and transport them to your little one's organs and tissues for optimal health benefits.
-Always keep over-the-counter products such as vitamins safely out of your child's reach.
+Always keep over-the-counter products, such as vitamins, safely out of your child's reach.

 Sources: